 9. What training do you provide? some providers assist with initial audits to help you reduce your waste and improve your recycling efforts.
 Check if they provide free training for staff and contractors (e.g. cleaners) as this can be really helpful in reducing bin contamination and volume, which in turn can save you a lot of money.
 Lastly, ask if they provide bin signage and posters to help you communicate with the wider team and customers (depending on your business).
 If you’re located in a strip of shops with shared bin locations, it’s important to communicate with other businesses and have clear signage to ensure your bins are being used correctly.

 10. How do you handle skip waste? if you need a skip, we encourage you to be extra careful in selecting your provider.
 Ask how they process the skip content and how much gets recycled and where.
 It’s your responsibility to make sure you don’t send an entire truck load to landfill.
 There are plenty of good skip companies out there who’ll do the right thing and support your reputation as a responsible business.

 A special note about compostable bioplastics

 Many food venues have shifted to compostable bioplastic takeaway packaging.
 It’s sensational to see so many businesses wanting to do the right thing for the environment!

-What many people don’t realise is that most compostable bioplastics require commercial composting facilities to decompose at high heat.
+What many people don’t realise is that most compostable bioplastics require commercial composting facilities to decompose.
 They can’t go into the traditional fossil-fuel based plastic recycling stream, nor can they go into a standard home compost bin.
 If your business offers takeaway in compostable bioplastics and these are consumed close to your premises, make sure you mention this to your waste provider and ask them to help you ensure you compost them rather than sending them to landfill.
 They can often help you set up a separate bin for your customers.
 It sends a very positive message to your patrons as they’ll love that you’re doing the right thing.